EDGES of the dark forest: A new absorption window into the composite dark matter and large scale structure: Introduction

 We begin with a discussion of the theoretical framework of composite dark matter in the section \ref{sec:model}.
 We make a detailed study of the unique absorption signatures of such dark matter models in section \ref{sec:expt}, where we discuss the physics of dark forest in subsection \ref{sec:quasar}, and the global absorption feature in the CMB spectrum in subsection \ref{sec:edges}.
-We then proceed towards the implications of different astrophysical and cosmological experiments on the allowed parameter space for our dark matter model in section \ref{sec:paramspace}.
+We then proceed towards the implications of different astrophysical experiments in section \ref{sec:paramspace} and direct detection experiments in section \ref{sec:paramspace2} on the allowed parameter space for our dark matter model.
 We conclude our results in section \ref{sec:conclusion}.

 We use the Planck 2018 \cite{2020A&A...641A...6P} cosmological parameters (Hubble constant: $H_0 = 100\,h = 67.66$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_{m} = 0.3111$, and $\Omega_{b} = 0.049$).
 We also use the publicly available codes Recfast++ \cite{2011MNRAS.412..748C,2010MNRAS.407..599C}, Colossus \cite{2018ApJS..239...35D}, and FeynCalc \cite{2020CoPhC.25607478S,2016CoPhC.207..432S, Mertig:1990an} in our analysis.